 Who Qualifies for Deaf-Blind Services?

 Children and youth (birth through 21 years of age) who are deaf-blind and on the Deaf-Blind Census are eligible for services from the Montana Deaf-Blind Project.
-To see if your child or student qualifies for services, please complete the Montana Deaf-Blind Census Form and email or mail to MTDB.
+To see if your child or student qualifies for services, please complete the Montana Deaf-Blind Census Form.

 What is Technical Assistance?

-The MTDB project offers technical assistance (TA) for children and youth who are deaf-blind to parents and families, educational personnel, and service providers from state and community agencies.
+The Montana Deaf-Blind project offers technical assistance (TA) for children and youth who are deaf-blind to parents and families, educational personnel, and service providers from state and community agencies.

 TA may include: